heitorleonny/heitorleonny/README.md

-- 🌱 I am currently learning Django
+- 🌱 I am currently learning SQL
 - 👯 I'm looking to collaborate on Python projects
 - ⚡ Curiosity: I really like to play, watch series and movies, go to the gym and face new challenges